AngusWright/AngusWright.github.io/index.md

 ## Useful Links

-Various academic and non-academinc websites on which I am active and/or which are relevant to my career can be found below:
+Various academic and non-academic websites on which I am active and/or which are relevant to my career can be found below:

 - NASA ADS: [AHWPublications](https://ui.adsabs.harvard.edu/user/libraries/atjyraxzSK2XrjBBD_RgTQ)